 One-hundred and twenty-two children fell ill in Tokyo, Japan Thursday (June 1) from photo-chemical smog.?

-One-hundred and twenty-two children fell ill in Tokyo, Japan Thursday (June 1) from photo-chemical smog.
+Background: One-hundred and twenty-two children fell ill in Tokyo, Japan Thursday (June 1) from photo-chemical smog.
 The smog problem has become critical within the last few weeks as hundreds of students have succumbed to its effects.

 The Tokyo metropolitan government is considering a complete ban on all but emergency traffic on inner city streets during heavy smog.